MattScheffler/small-projects/README.md

 **FilenameChanger:** C# console app, .NET 4.5, changes all filenames in a folder to numbers (or filename+numbers) starting from the user input and incrementing by 1 for every file.

 **NoteWriter:** Windows forms application, .NET 4.5, simple text document writer.
 Supports plain and rich text formats.
+Currently only accepts documents written in this program.